-Workplace factor Example controls Success indicators Resources and support Present in a work environment where staff are respectful and considerate in their interactions with one another, as well as with clients and the public.
+Workplace factor Example controls Success indicators Resources ar Present in a work environment where staff are respectful and considerate in their interactions with one another, as well as with clients and the public.
 Tolerance of behaviour such as rudeness, sarcasm, mocking, disparaging remarks and the belittling or excluding of others, can increase the risk of workplace harassment and bullying.
 University leaders articulate and model the University's living values.
 Through induction and refresher training, staff understand the University's living values, code of conduct and bullying prevention and management policy.
 Managers provide timely feedback and comments about workplace experiences and situations that link with or reflect University values and code of conduct.
 Provide managers and staff with the knowledge and skills to identify and manage interpersonal conflict or inappropriate behaviour, including the range of interventions depending on nature and severity.
 Examine workplace conditions conducive to encouraging civility and respect as part of training or regular meetings.
 Group discussion about these conditions may be useful at team or staff meetings.
 Promote the benefits of an inclusive workplace.
 People treat each other with respect and consideration in the workplace.
 The workplace effectively handles conflicts between stakeholders (staff, contractors, public, etc.).
 Staff from all backgrounds are treated fairly in the workplace.
 The workplace has effective ways of addressing inappropriate behaviour by contractors, clients or public.
 People are more engaged and enjoy being at work.
-Living Values Charter WorkDay Learning Catalogue (Living Values - Your journey begins here, Prevent Discrimination and Harassment, Managing Unconscious Bias, Workplace bullying and occupational violence) Staff code of conduct policy Bullying prevention and management policy and procedure Staff grievance procedure Manager Assist Diversity and inclusion
+Living Values eLearning Mon Prevent discrin bias, Workplan TM Thrive - P TM Thrive - P resilience mod TM Thrive - U creation of wo TM Thrive - U creation of wo TM Thrive - W and a team we Staff code of constant Bullying prevent Staff grievance Manager Assisting Diversity and in les Charter